 Two books, many articles, and a blog or two later I’m still enjoying that discovery.
-Now I also write about my family from time to time because let’s face it—kids take up a lot of your brain space.
-And of course I continue to write about intuition, empathic abilities, and practices for inspired intuitive living because it still interests me and we all need it.
+Now I write about intuition, empathic abilities, and practices for inspired intuitive living because it interests me and we all need it.
+I also write about my family from time to time because let’s face it—your kids take up a lot of your brain space. :)

 It was during my first job as an official writer (for the SYDA Foundation) I thought, “I can’t believe I get to play with and think about words all day long, this is the BEST!”
 It was my absolute joy and the feedback I got about my writing during that period that led me to discover, this was not only one of my loves, but also a skill I could use beyond writing letters to my friends from abroad.